 Judith signed up to volunteer in response to the COVID-19 crisis.
-She was matched as a telephone befriender for Enrych, a charity which supports adults with disabilities to enjoy the most active and independent lives possible.
+She was matched as a telephone befriender for Enrych, a charity which supports adults with disabilities to enjoy active and independent lives.

 Three months on, Judith is still befriending but now face-to-face as she explains:

 What led you to volunteer?
 I signed up as a volunteer during lockdown as I wanted to ‘do my bit’ even though I was still working full-time.
 When the Volunteer Matching Service approached me about becoming a befriender for Enrych, I felt this was a valuable thing to do.
 I couldn’t bear the thought of people being entirely by themselves with no-one to talk to during lockdown.
 I already knew of the work that Enrych does, so I said yes straight away.

 How does befriending work?
 I spoke with Victoria Eele at Enrych who sorted out a ‘buddy’ for me to befriend.
 To start with, because of lockdown, I got to know my buddy over the phone, but once restrictions started to ease we decided it would be good to get together face-to face.
 One of the staff members at Enrych arranged the first meeting and now we meet up once a week for about an hour, typically in one of Aylesbury’s pubs.
 I like the flexibility that this role offers – we sort out a mutually convenient slot each week and either of us could reschedule if we had to.